michelemarri/media-toolkit/README.md

 ## Changelog

+### 1.0.1
+- Fixed: Migration tab scripts not loading after moving to Tools page
+- Changed: Migration page merged into Tools page as tab

 ### 1.0.0
 - Initial release as Media Toolkit (rebranded from Media S3 Offload)
 - S3 upload and deletion